Our Experience

 From: https://www.epa.gov/system/files/documents/2024-02/ghg-emission-factors-hub-2024.pdf

-Finally, we evaluate transportation of goods, measured in greenhouse gas emissions per ton per mile.
+Transporting of goods rates differently from transporting of people, since transportation of goods is measured in greenhouse gas emissions per ton per mile.
 Short-ton is a U.S.-only measure, whereas one metric ton = 1000 kg (commonly used on this website).
 The transport order is shown in order of efficiency: rail, water, truck, air transport.

 Vehicle Type | GHG per Short-ton (U.S.) mile | GHG per Metric ton/mile |